letsencrypt/cp-cps/CPS.md

 ISRG Public Keys are provided to Relying Parties as part of browser, operating system, or other software trusted root certificate lists.

-ISRG Public Keys are also available on ISRG websites such as [letsencrypt.org](https://letsencrypt.org/).
+ISRG Public Keys are also available in the Certificate Repository.

 ### 6.1.5 Key sizes